franciscolobo/KOMODO2/README.md

 - A column can have no terms in any given row.

-In a more abstract representation, files represenging genome annotations for a single annotation schema would have two columns and the following general
+In a more abstract representation, files representing genome annotations for a single annotation schema would have two columns and the following general
 structure: